heysunil/docs/content/version/cumulus-linux-31/Layer-1-and-Layer-2-Features/Network-Virtualization/Lightweight-Network-Virtualization---LNV/LNV-VXLAN-Active-Active-Mode.md

 For more information on using Cumulus VX and Vagrant, refer to the [Cumulus VX documentation](https://docs.cumulusnetworks.com/display/VX).

-## Troubleshooting with LNV Active-Active</span>
+## Troubleshooting with LNV Active-Active

-In addition to the [troubleshooting for single-attached LNV](Lightweight-Network-Virtualization---LNV.html#src-5122049_LightweightNetworkVirtualization-LNV-VerificationandTroubleshooting), there is now the MLAG daemon (clagd) to consider.
+In addition to the [troubleshooting for single-attached LNV](/version/cumulus-linux-31/Layer-1-and-Layer-2-Features/Network-Virtualization/Lightweight-Network-Virtualization-LNV/), there is now the MLAG daemon (clagd) to consider.
 The `clagctl` command gives the output of MLAG behavior and any inconsistencies that may arise between a MLAG pair.